andrew867/LuxPower-Advanced/README.md

 # Things to note
 The inverter dongle is fairly poor and often disconnects, this is not a fault of this code but the dongle (wifi dongle) the ethernet dongle I'm told still isn't stable and this will NOT work as I can't query the inverter via it.

-To solve the issue of LuxPython not showing please import the reconnection blueprint in this folder.
+To solve the issue of data not flowing please import the reconnection blueprint in this folder.
 It will allow you to reconnect if the inverter doesn't report for X minutes (I would set it to 20)

 The Blueprint import should help below but please report back if it doesn't work for you.
 [![Blueprint](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https://github.com/guybw/LuxPythonCard/blob/main/blueprints/automation/luxpower/reconnect.yaml)